 CONCLUDE WITH ACTION:

-In this section you faced the reality and challenge that sometimes your existing skill set and brand aren’t viable as a career in today’s market.
+In this workbook, you faced the reality and challenge that sometimes your existing skill set and brand aren’t viable as a career in today’s market.
 You explored your grit and learning mindset and made plans to increase both skills so you can respond to today’s opportunities.
 You wrote your story of self and translated it into a visual mindmap.
 You explored the pros and cons of a career pivot and made a decision about whether or not to pivot.

 List the actions you can take and plan our precise times you will do them: